The High Branch Caern

 The Heart of the Caern

-The caern’s heart lies beneath the central greenhouse, where a living spiral of roots has split the foundation stone without shattering it.
-At its center stands an ancient spruce, its trunk etched with pale glyphs that resemble feathers more than runes.
+The caern’s heart lies beneath the central greenhouse, where a living spiral of roots has forced foundation stone apart without collapsing it.
+At its center stands an ancient bristlecone pine, older than any structure built around it.

 Totem Presence and Influence